-This book outlines the subjects which your daughter will undertake in 2024.
+This book outlines the subjects which your daughter will undertake in 2025.
 These are reflective of the Australian Curriculum and current trends in pedagogy.
-Students will study: English, Mathematics, Science, Humanities or Humanities Learning Enhancement (HumLE), The Arts (Music - full year, Drama and Visual Art - one semester each), Religious and Values Education, Health and Physical Education and Science of Learning.
+Students will study: English, Mathematics, Science, Humanities or Humanities Learning Enhancement (HumLE), The Arts (Music - full year, Drama and Visual Art - one semester each), Religious and Values Education, Health and Physical Education and Digital Design.
 As well as this, your daughter will be able to choose one language from a choice of: French or Chinese (Mandarin).
-Students in need of learning support will participate in a modified curriculum to support literacy development through the Humanities subject.
+Further, in Form Class time, students will learn various study and organisational techniques through Science of Learning lessons, which will help ease their transition to Secondary School.